pwwang/xqute/README.md

 - submission_batch: The number of consumers to submit jobs
 - scheduler_opts: Additional keyword arguments for scheduler
 - jobname_prefix: The prefix of the job name
+- recheck_interval: The interval to recheck the job status

 Note that the producer must be initialized in an event loop.